wp-plugins/soundy-background-music/readme.txt

 The **Soundy** plugin allows to play a background music when a page or post is displayed.
 Each page or post can have its own sound track.
-The sound track is embeded in the page by means of the HTML 5 audio tag.
+The sound track is embedded in the page by means of the HTML 5 audio tag.
 This way, the plugin is compatible with all modern user devices (smartphones, tablets, laptops and desktops of all vendors).
 A background music can be associated with all pages and posts or with individual pages or posts.
 A Play/Pause button can also be displayed anywhere in the pages and posts.
 Defaults can be set in the settings page of the plugin.